Dieter Burdenski

 Dieter Burdenski (26 November 1950 – 9 October 2024) was a German professional footballer who played as a goalkeeper.

 Background

 Burdenski was born in Bremen, Germany on 26 November 1950.
 He was the father of Fabian Burdenski (born 1991) and the son of Herbert Burdenski (1922–2001), who was a German international himself.
 An outfield player, unlike his son, Herbert Burdenski was capped five times (two goals) by Sepp Herberger, playing just two of these five games after World War II.
-Converting a penalty in West Germany's first post-war international (against Switzerland on 22 November 1950), Dieter Burdenski's father became the first ever goalscorer for the Federal Republic of Germany.
+Converting a penalty in West Germany's first post-war international (against Switzerland on 22 November 1950), Dieter Burdenski's father became the first ever goal scorer for the Federal Republic of Germany.

 Burdenski died in Bremen on 9 October 2024, at the age of 73.

 Club career

 Early career

 Starting at STV Horst-Emscher, Burdenski joined Schalke 04 as a teenager to debut for the Gelsenkirchen outfit in three separate Bundesliga matches in the 1970–1971 season.
 One of those three, the 1–0 home defeat against Arminia Bielefeld on 17 April 1971, became later under scrutiny through the German Football Association in the match fixing Bundesligaskandal.
 Although Burdenski conceded the goal Bielefeld had paid Schalke 04 players for, Burdenski was able to satisfy court and the German Football Association that he was not deliberately involved in the fixing of matches.
 However the scandal had effects on his career.
 Seeking match practice, he joined scandal-shaken Arminia Bielefeld in 1971, serving as their first choice in goal until Arminia Bielefeld was punished for the clubs involvement in the scandal with relegation from the Bundesliga.